syncfusion-content/windowsforms-docs/WindowsForms/PivotGrid/Getting-Started.md

 ## Pivot schema designer

 Pivot schema designer is a layout which is designed to perform like as Microsoft Excel's pivot table field list.
 It allows you to drag-and-drop fields between different areas, including column, row, value and filter.
-This pivot schema designer can be enabled in PivotGrid control by setting the [ShowPivotTableFieldList](http://help.syncfusion.com/cr/cref_files/windowsforms/Syncfusion.PivotAnalysis.Windows~Syncfusion.Windows.Forms.PivotAnalysis.PivotGridControl~ShowPivotTableFieldList.html) property to `true`.
+This pivot schema designer can be enabled in pivot grid control by setting the [ShowPivotTableFieldList](http://help.syncfusion.com/cr/cref_files/windowsforms/Syncfusion.PivotAnalysis.Windows~Syncfusion.Windows.Forms.PivotAnalysis.PivotGridControl~ShowPivotTableFieldList.html) property to `true`.

 {% tabs %}